Craig Moore: Rangers (second spell)

 Ahead of the 2000–01 season, Moore was emerged as the favourite to take over the captain armband at Rangers after the injuries of Amoruso and Arthur Numan, as well as, the first choice centre–back with Bert Konterman.
 He captained his first match for the club against Žalgiris Kaunas in the second round qualifier of the UEFA Champions League, in a 4–1 win on 26 July 2000.
 However, Moore suffered a knee injury once again and was eventually sidelined for seven months.
 Due to his injury, this was considered "as a contributory factor" to Rangers’ struggles throughout the 2000–01 season.
 He spent months at training in order to regain his fitness while recovering from a knee injury.
 Moore made his first appearances for the club in seven months, playing in the right–back and setting up a goal for Tore André Flo, who scored twice, in a 2–0 win on 3 March 2001.
-However, his return was short–lived when he was sent–off for a second bookable offence, in a 2–0 lost against Dundee on 14 March 2001.
-After not playing for a month due to his international commitment, Moore returned to the starting line–up against Celtic on 29 April 2001 and played the whole game, in a 3–0 lost.
+However, his return was short–lived when he was sent–off for a second bookable offence, in a 2–0 loss against Dundee on 14 March 2001.
+After not playing for a month due to his international commitment, Moore returned to the starting line–up against Celtic on 29 April 2001 and played the whole game, in a 3–0 loss.
 At the end of the 2000–01 season, he made six appearances in all competitions.